chipsalliance/firrtl-spec/spec.md

 ## Output Ports and Input Ports

-The way a module interacts with the outside world is through its ports.
+The way a module interacts with the outside world is through its output and input ports.

 Example: